Gregor-W/BT-Wender/README.md

-# Using Computer Generated Datasets to Train Neural Networks for Robotic Grasping
+# Generating Evolved Datasets to Train Neural Networks for Robotic Grasping
 This is the Repo includes installation and execution code to generate an EGAD-dataset (https://github.com/dougsm/egad) and to convert it for training of GGCNN (https://github.com/dougsm/ggcnn).
 This project was created as part of a collaboration with Dionysios Satikidis at Festo.